2021 Pit Boss 250

 The 2021 Pit Boss 250 was a NASCAR Xfinity Series race held on May 22, 2021.
 It was contested over 46 laps on the 3.410 mi road course.
-It was the tenth race of the 2021 NASCAR Xfinity Series season.
+It was the eleventh race of the 2021 NASCAR Xfinity Series season.
 Joe Gibbs Racing driver Kyle Busch, collected his first win of the season, and his 98th of his career.

 Report

 Background

 Circuit of the Americas (COTA) is a grade 1 FIA-specification motorsports facility located within the extraterritorial jurisdiction of Austin, Texas.
 It features a 3.426 mi road racing circuit.
 The facility is home to the Formula One United States Grand Prix, and the Motorcycle Grand Prix of the Americas, a round of the FIM Road Racing World Championship.
 It previously hosted the Supercars Championship, the FIA World Endurance Championship, the IMSA SportsCar Championship, and IndyCar Series.

 On September 30, 2020, it was announced that COTA would host a NASCAR Xfinity Series event for the first time on May 22, 2021.
 The Camping World Truck Series was added as a support event.
 On December 11, 2020, it was announced that NASCAR would run the full 3.41 mile course.